good

 Apps and Integrations in Wrike

-There are plenty of ways to integrate Wrike into your existing software setup.
-A huge selection of integrations awaits including classic app integrations and an API.
+There are multiple ways to integrate Wrike into your existing software landscape — including classic app integrations, predefined connectors to specific applications, and an API.

 Integrations in Wrike.